 As he says, "Careful consideration should be given."
-And in this new book, he helps you understand exactly what those considerations are and helps you make informed decisions.
+And in this comprehensive book, he helps you understand exactly what those considerations are and helps you make informed decisions.

 Are Your Ready to Get Your Hands on This Important Information?

-One of the things I most appreciate about this new book, as I've said before, is that the information is presented in a most understandable manner.
-As I also mentioned, I turned 65 just a few months ago.
+One of the things I most appreciate about this book, as I've said before, is that the information is presented in a most understandable manner.
+As I also mentioned not too long ago, I turned 65.
 Unfortunately for me, that was before Ron had written this book.

 So I toughed it out and cobbled together an approach on my own.
 I can't even begin to tell you how much easier the process would have been had I had this book to refer to.